jpena23/auto_deploy/README.md

 ## Note <br />
 Must be ran by root user. <br />
-The default password for the MySQL root password is an empty value. <br />
+The default password for the MySQL root password is empty. <br />